A1kr/EmployeeRegistrationForm/README.md

 # EmployeeRegistrationForm
-This is spimple Employee Registration form using SpringBoot
+This is simple Employee Registration form using SpringBoot done by Khalid(LYA21010)

+#Installation
+To create database name as EmpRegForm